|Nutrition Facts (per serving)|

 Gather the ingredients.
 Preheat oven to 400 F.

-Roast for 30 minutes, or until eggplant is tender.
+Roast for 30 minutes, or until eggplants are tender.
 Remove from oven and allow to cool.

 Once eggplants have cooled, peel the skins.
-They should come off fairly easy.
+They should come off fairly easily.
 If you are having a tough time, just scoop the eggplant from the skin with a spoon.
 Set aside.

 In a food processor, combine and blend the tahini, garlic, and peppers.

 Transfer to a serving bowl.
 Stir in the lemon juice and sprinkle with salt and pepper.

-- When at the market shopping for eggplant, choose eggplant that does not have brown spots on the skin or stem that feels heavy for its size.
+- When at the market shopping for eggplants, choose eggplants that do not have brown spots on the skin or a stem that feels heavy for its size.
 The stem should be green and free of mold.
 Look for skin that is shiny and smooth without bruises or blemishes.
 When you apply gentle pressure, the skin should be resilient and bounce back.